rackerlabs/technical-blog/_posts/2018-10-30-sap-security.md

 ### Filters and profiles

 You specify the information that you want to audit in filters that you create.
-The filters are permanently saved in the AS ABAP database in static profiles.
+The filters are permanently saved in the SAP NetWeaver Application Server (AS) Advanced Business Application Programming (ABAP®) database in static profiles.

 All of the nodes in a cluster use identical filters to determine which events to record in the audit log.
 However, you want to create profiles for different auditing scenarios.

-Once activated the AS ABAP loads the profile when the AS ABAP starts.
-The AS ABAP uses the filters that you define in the profiles to write events to the security audit log.
-Change dynamically on one or more application servers.
+Once activated, the AS ABAP loads the profile when the AS ABAP starts.
+The AS ABAP uses the filters that you define in the profiles to write events to the Security Audit Log.

 You can change the filter settings that are currently in use without having to restart the AS ABAP.
 The system distributes these changes to all active